 The Foundation seeks advice and guidance from members of the Science and Education Committee drawing on their links to scientific and educational institutions and eminent experts in fields relevant to the environment and sustainable development.

-The Biosphere Foundation's executive officer, project officers and communications team are based at its office in Hastings.
-The foundation also hosts the secretariat of the Western Port Catchment Committee - a community/agency liaison group with an interest in the sustainability of the region - at its Hastings office.
+The Biosphere Foundation's Executive Officer Greg Hunt, Project Officers Lance Lloyd and Casey Lee, and Communications Officer Sarah Coe are based at the office in Hastings.
+The foundation also hosts the Western Port Biosphere Community Forum - a community/agency liaison group with an interest in the sustainability of the region.

 The Biosphere Foundation is funded by donations and contributions from the five local governments of the Biosphere - Cities of Casey and Frankston and Shires of Bass Coast, Cardinia and Mornington Peninsula.
 It also receives grant funding for projects from a number of sources, including the State Government, Federal Government, Melbourne Water, Parks Victoria and Port Phillip and Westernport Catchment Management Authority and philanthropists.